isomerpages/moe-lkybl/pages/terms-of-use.md

 #### **Disclaimer of Warranties and Liability**
 17. We will not be liable for any loss or damage:

  a) that you may incur on account of using, visiting or relying on any statement, opinion, representation or information in The Website;

  b) resulting from any delay in the operation or transmission, communications failure, Internet access difficulties or malfunctions in equipment; or

-c) the conduct or the views of any person who accesses or uses The Website..
+ c) the conduct or the views of any person who accesses or uses The Website.